-B. Proposed Activities - Year Eleven
+B. Proposed Activities - Year Thirteen

-Principle activities to be engaged in by the district during its year eleven of operation will include:
+Principle activities to be engaged in by the district during its year thirteen of operation will include:

-- Put out timely information on topics such as police patrol, garbage clean-up, marketing opportunities, and other topics of local concern, to members, retailers and others in the form of articles, fliers, e-mails and other appropriate methods. - Create a business directory and encourage businesses to relocate to the district. - Direct and/or collaborate with other appropriate agencies in the implementation of streetscape and other long-range plans approved by the board of directors. - Encourage all commercial buildings to be maintained graffiti-free and financially support and coordinate the means to accomplish this goal. - Encourage and support facade improvements to properties within the BID.
+Develop and implement timely information on topics such as police patrol, garbage clean-up, marketing opportunities, and other topics of local concern, to members, retailers, and others in the form of articles, fliers, e-mails and other appropriate methods.

+Create a business directory and encourage businesses to relocate to the district.

+Direct and/or collaborate with other City Departments in the implementation of streetscape and other long-range plans approved by the board of directors.